bshroats5/Monopoly/README.md

 # Method

 The first thing I did was go out and find some data and I feel I hit the jackpot.
-I found some data sets that featured over 60,000 games recorded over an time.
+I found some data sets that featured over 60,000 games recorded over a time.
 My original plan was to include some data from the Monopoly app on my phone but that was not needed after hitting the data jackpot.
 The challenge was to sift through the data and see exactly what data was needed.

 The next step was to clean the data and transform it to into one data set.